Shamal1623/To-Do-list/README.md

 <p>Simple TO-DO List using HTML, CSS, and JavaScript .</p>

-<p>TO DO List is a tool used for organize task.It helps manage time,prioritize task </p>
+<p> TO DO List is a tool used for organize task.
+It helps manage time , prioritize task </p>

 <ul>